nancchan/saas-customer-onboarding-business-systems/documentation/incident_RCA.md

 1. Reviewed the source customer data.
 2. Reviewed the cleaned customer dataset.
 3. Checked the Salesforce field mapping.
-4. Reviewed the Account-Contact relationship.
+4. Reviewed the Account–Contact relationship.
-5. Compared the Salesforce record with the source data.
+5. Compared the Salesforce Contact with the source data.
 6. Compared the expected result with the actual result.
 7. Identified the incorrect Account mapping.